 rhododenron and azalea cultivation.

 VALLEY FORGE CHAPTER MEMBERS IN THE NEWS: STEVE HENNING

-Our colleague Steve Henning was ARS SIlver Medal Award at the 2012 ARS National Convention in Asheville, NC.
+Our colleague Steve Henning was awarded the ARS Gold Medal Award at the 2019 ARS National Convention in Malvern, PA.

 You have immersed yourself fully in a wide variety of activities that support the American Rhododendron Society.
 These include maintaining Henning's Rhododendron and Azalea pages for over 20 years.
 This publication provides a wealth of educational material on almost every aspect of rhododendrons.
 You have written excellent articles and provided rhododendron photos for the ARS Journal.
 You launched on your personal website both the Rhododendron and Azalea Bookstore and later, the ARS Store, with all proceeds directed to the ARS.
 You also acted as the Registrar for the very successful 2018 joint spring convention between the ARS and the German Rhododendron Society.
 Most recently, you served as co-chair for the 2019 ARS Spring convention.
 For your outstanding contributions, the American Rhododendron Society is pleased to present the Gold Medal to Stephen M. Henning.
 May 18.
 2019, Philadelphia, Pennsylvania.